dattanibedita/dattanibedita.github.io/_sections/welcome-to-jekyll.md

 This website is hosted by Github Pages and Jekyll.
 The jekyll theme used is developed by <a href="https://chrisbobbe.github.io/" target="_blank">Chris Bobbe</a>.
 Thanks to the power of internet, this website has been quite a collaboration from around the world!
 Thanks to all the contributors.

-For absolutely anything, write to me using the <a href="https://dattanibedita.github.io/#contact" target="_blank">Contact</a> section.

 I appreciate your presence here, thank you so much for checking out my page.

-Best wishes,
+Write to me using the <a href="https://dattanibedita.github.io/#contact" target="_blank">Contact</a> section.

+Best,
 Nibedita.

 <footer>